“I Wouldn’t Give Up My ADHD”

 An award-winning artist, Debbie Young has had work commissioned in Washington, D.C., and is exhibited nationally.
 Young earned her bachelor’s degree, with majors in fine art and anthropology, from Washington University.
 Inspired by the natural beauty of the Cascade Mountains of Washington State, Young incorporates wood and stone into her eye-catching sculptures, and creates textural abstract paintings.

-As an artist, Young feels that ADD has been an advantage.
+As an artist, Young feels that ADHD has been an advantage.
 “I’m always making different connections,” she says, “seeing things in ways other people don’t see.”
 In her career, Young has changed mediums, experimenting with painting, photography, drawing, and sculpture.
 “It’s been a good thing, but it’s also been hard, because I haven’t gone as deep as I would like in certain directions with my work.”

 Young’s life took a turn when she found herself swamped with commissions, while caring for her terminally ill sister.
 Taking time off to regroup, she and her husband bought a farm in Ellensburg, Washington.